 Proofreading this post, I realized I wrote 2,500 words about lunch breaks.
 And on top of all that, I probably didn’t answer your question.
 (But I hope I at least told you where to look to find more information about the federal employee lunch break rules that pertain to you).

-Still have questions about federal employee lunch break rules- leave a comment!
+Still have questions about federal employee lunch break rules- leave a comment in my Facebook group!

 Do Federal Employees Need Professional Liability Insurance?
 Myth And Reality